-Flight Risk Signals Uncovered: What Makes Employees Leave?
+Flight Risk Signals Uncovered: Why Employees Leave

 It’s critical to develop a proactive program to retain employees, predict employee flight risk and mitigate the risks of avoidable employee turnover.
 The right data-collecting and management policies can reduce flight risk and save thousands of dollars on the costs of training new employees.
 TLNT.com reports that the average cost of replacing an entry-level employee runs between 30 to 50 percent of an employee’s salary.
 Mid-level employee replacement averages about 150 percent of the worker’s annual salary.
 Replacing a highly specialised employee or senior executive can run as high as 400 percent of his or her annualised salary.
 Bottom line, flight risk is a major issue for most companies.

 About half of HR talent-management staff use manual processes to monitor flight risk and gather data about flight risk signals.
 This approach can be enormously inaccurate because it involves making unsupported judgements based on feelings and subjective assessments.
 Performance reviews can be good indicators, but these often don’t occur fast enough to identify employees who might be planning to leave a given company.
 An article in Forbes revealed some astonishing statistics about why employees leave.
 Staying with the same company for longer than two years could reduce lifetime earnings over by 50 percent.
 Employees earn average annual raises of 3 percent, but switching employers usually leads to an average salary increase of between 10 percent and 20 percent.